Showing posts with label Passover. Show all posts

 Page fourteen is to do with the Second Coming, but remains a secret for now because it deserves it's own post (link at the end of the post once published)!

 Page fifteen and sixteen are a tissue box and dress-up face for God drying all our tears.
-The tissue box was made by inspiration from my Isaiah 25 - God Will Wipe Away Our Tears Bible Quiet Book Page, but Steph has used it for a Revelation 21:4.
-You can find a free tissue box pattern at my link, but Steph like to free cut her pages because it is quicker.
+The tissue box was made by inspiration from my Isaiah 25 - God Will Wipe Away Our Tears Bible Quiet Book Page, but Steph has used it for Revelation 21:4.
+You can find a free tissue box pattern at my link, but Steph likes to free cut her pages because it is quicker.

 I like that she included a booger (snot) for her son's enjoyment!
 Boys will be boys.